DerGuru/The-Resonant/New Chapters/Part3/P3-03_Breathing_Room.md

 The question hung in the air.

 "Then we adapt," Jason said finally.
 "We're not locked into opposition.
-If partnership serves us—really serves us, not just survives us—then we pursue it."
+If partnership serves usâ€”really serves us, not just survives usâ€”then we pursue it."

 "But we verify," Lina added.
 "Every step.
 Every promise.
 Every term."